petercolesdc/abernathy/README.md

 4. `make design.stop` to stop watch mode
 5. `make design.build` to build the project to deploy from public folder
 6. `make design.icons` generate icons

+### Optional
+If you want to keep a tidy house, then I'd recommend the following:

+1. Open `Makefile` and update `IMAGE?=` to the name of your project
+2. Update this ReadMe file

 ### Icons